ssmith1975/ssmith1975-samples-c-sharp-helloworld/README.md

  # SimplyWriterLib for Writing <i>"Hello World"</i>
-Use SimplyWriterLib to output <i>"Hello World"</i> into the various forms of output streams such as the FileStream, HttpContext.CurrentResponse, and to standard Console.Write.
+Use SimplyWriterLib to output <i>"Hello World"</i> into the various forms of output streams such as the FileStream, HttpContext.Current.Response, and to standard Console.Write.

 Supports three writer types: